Who is Steve Scalise? GOP leader seeks promotion in house speaker race

 Mr Scalise was gravely wounded in the shooting that took place as Republicans were practising ahead of a charity game, with the recovery taking months following concerns that he might not make it through.

-Ahead of his announcement, Mr Scalise said in the evening of 3 October that “clearly within our conference, we have a very tight majority.
+Ahead of his campaign for speaker, Mr Scalise said in the evening of 3 October that “clearly within our conference, we have a very tight majority.
 Getting things done is going to be difficult in the tight majority.
 It still will be so no matter who’s going to be the next speaker, the challenges still remain, but I think the opportunity is there to continue moving forward”.

 Mr Scalise announced in August that he was being treated for blood cancer, but he said “I feel great” when responding to questions if he was up to the job of being speaker amid concerns about his health.
 He was diagnosed with multiple myeloma, calling it “a very treatable blood cancer”.